 - 1 Click Security & Delegation | Active Templates. - 2 Click New. - NOTE: Delegation in the configuration partition in the tree is disabled by default.
-To enable delegation in the configuration partition, see Setting general user options. - 3 On the welcome page, click Next. - 4 Type a name and description for the new Active Template. - 5 From the Category list, choose a category to classify the Active Template.
+To enable delegation in the configuration partition, see Setting general user options. - 3 On the welcome page, click Next. - 4 Type a name and description for the new Active Template. - From the Category list, choose a category to classify the Active Template.
 See Categorizing Active Templates. - 6 Click Next. - 7 From the Forest list, choose a domain. - 8 From the Applies to list, choose how apply the template security.
-You can select common object types, all object types on the system, or an inheritance level.

-When selecting an inheritance level such as This object and all child objects, This object only, or Child objects only, you can select the permissions available to domains, organizational units, containers, and sites, which are the common objects that truly utilize the Active Directory® inheritance model for permissions.

-9 From the Classes list, select the object.

-The Classes list shows common object types or all object types.
-If you are adding an access right based on the Active Directory inheritance model, this list is disabled.
+You can select common object types, all object types on the system, or an inheritance level. - When selecting an inheritance level such as This object and all child objects, This object only, or Child objects only, you can select the permissions available to domains, organizational units, containers, and sites, which are the common objects that truly utilize the Active Directory® inheritance model for permissions. - 9 From the Classes list, select the object. - The Classes list shows common object types or all object types.
+If you are adding an access right based on the Active Directory inheritance model, this list is disabled. - To filter the Classes list, type a full or partial class name in the box. - 10 From the Permissions list, select the security to apply to the selected object.